Wu-n0/SmartCampus-using-Blockchain/README.md

-# SmartCampus-using-Blockchain
+# SmartCampus using Blockchain

-INTRODUCTION
+## Introduction

-Focused on creating an incentive program that can track how students behaved on a decentralized blockchain.
-Students would be awarded cryptocurrency called "BitsToken" for good behavior and have their currency taken away for bad behavior.
-All transactions and currency are stored on the blockchain.
+I am deeply engaged in the development of an innovative incentive program that leverages decentralized blockchain technology to monitor and reward student behavior.
+The primary aim is to establish a system where students are incentivized with a cryptocurrency called "BitsToken" for exhibiting positive conduct while facing deductions for engaging in undesirable behavior.
+All transactions and currency holdings are securely stored on the blockchain.

-IMPLEMENTATION
+## Implementation

-After creating a private blockchain, we deploy our smart contracts onto our private blockchain.
-The smartcontract has the following functions:
+To realize this vision, we have constructed a private blockchain infrastructure where we deploy our carefully crafted smart contracts.
+These contracts encompass a set of essential functions:

-BitsToken - It is the name of the cryptocurrency that is given out to students as an incentive to do good things on campus.
-This function creates the token everytime the use does something deemed good.
+1. **BitsToken**: This function generates the BitsToken cryptocurrency as a reward for students who demonstrate commendable actions within the campus environment.

-Add User - Adds a new user to the blockchain
+2. **Add User**: By employing this function, we facilitate the seamless addition of new users to our blockchain network, enabling them to participate in the incentive program.

-Destroy Token - Used to delete tokens on the blockchain when a user does something deemed a bad deed.
+3. **Destroy Token**: Whenever a user engages in behavior deemed inappropriate, this function allows the removal of corresponding tokens from the blockchain, discouraging undesirable actions.

-Transfer Token - Transfers tokens from one account to another
+4. **Transfer Token**: With this function, users can transfer their accumulated tokens between different accounts, promoting a fluid exchange of value within the incentive system.

-Disable Account - Temporarily disables the users account if he continues to only do bad deeds or doesn't follow the rules
+5. **Disable Account**: In cases where a user persistently engages in negative behavior or fails to adhere to established rules, this function temporarily disables their account, promoting accountability and encouraging compliance.

-MOTIVATION
+## Motivation

-To create a blockchain technology that can be implemented in our every day life.
+My driving motivation behind this project is to develop blockchain technology that can seamlessly integrate into our daily lives, addressing real-world challenges and fostering positive behavioral change.
+By utilizing the inherent transparency and security of blockchain, we can establish an effective incentive program with far-reaching applications.